NorfolkGreg/GregCustom/README.md

 When a class "left" or "right" is applied to an <img> tag the image will have a thin white boarder addded.
 On wide screens the image will be placed to one side and not exceed 50% of the window width.
 On narrow screens the image will occuply the full width.

+## Future Development
+The CSS file starts with a complete list of the colours used in the default theme.
+They are declared as variables to make it easy to create alternative colour schemes.
+I intend to add a "resources" folder to later versions of the theme.
+It is hoped this will include a number of sample colour declarations for the theme and header image files as well as tips on other ways the theme can be customised.
+Others are invited to submit items that could be included in the resources folder.

 ## How to install
 1. Copy this URL:
 https://raw.githubusercontent.com/NorfolkGreg/GregCustom/master/wcms-modules.json